Do you have a BMW M3 or AUDI S4? you may be shocked to know they feature in the top 10 stolen and recovered vehicles with GPS trackers fitted.

-Vehicle crime may be in decline in the UK, but there are still around 100,000 cars stolen every year.
-Increasingly sophisticated security systems make it all but impossible for thieves to take a car by brute force, so the theft of keys is the most common way to steal a car now.
+Vehicle crime may be in decline in the UK in 2016, but there are still around 100,000 cars stolen every year.
+Increasingly sophisticated security systems make it impossible for thieves to steal a bike or a car by simply brute force.
+The theft of keys is the most common way to steal a car nowadays.
 Sadly, only around half of all the cars stolen in the UK are ever recovered.

-Yes even with todays high-tech security systems fitted to vehicles, the thieves are still one step ahead.
+Even with today's high-tech security systems and alarms fitted to vehicles, the thieves are still one step ahead.
 But this is where a GPS tracker is a useful tool to protect your vehicle and get it back if the worst case scenario happens.

 10: BMW 5 series, Mercedes E-Class, Porsche 911